-Find a convenient location on the firewall or a bracket and mount the pressure transducer with the clamp proThe fuel pressure line does not have to be routed into the cabin area although you will need access on the cabin side of the firewall to tighten the pressure transducer clamp nut.
-Do not mount the pressure transducer to an engine baffle or directly onto the engine with the transducer supported by an adapter or fitting.
-Vibration can cause the adapter to break, resulting in loss of engine fuel.
-The pressure transducer is equipped with a 1/8" NPT male port.
-This port can be adapted to any fuel pressure line.
+Find a convenient location on the firewall or a bracket and mount the pressure transducer with the clamp provided.
+The oil pressure line does not have to be routed into the cabin area, although you will need access on the cabin side of the firewall to tighten the pressure transducer clamp nut.
+Do not mount the pressure transducer to an engine baffle or directly on the engine with the transducer supported by an adapter or fitting.
+Vibration can cause the adapter to break, resulting in loss of engine oil.
+The pressure transducer is equipped with an 1/8" NPT male port.
+This port can be adapted to any oil pressure line.
 Use only a flexible hose and fittings suitable for aircraft use.
-Route a flexible fuel pressure line from the primary fuel pressure pick up point to the pressure transducer and tighten all fittings.
+Route a flexible oil pressure line from the primary oil pressure pickup point to the pressure transducer and tighten all fittings.
 Do not use the case of the pressure transducer to tighten the pressure fittings.
 Maintain any restrictive orifice currently in the system.

-Some fittings you may want to consider using are listed below.
+Some fittings you may want to consider using are listed below: